Beginner's Guide to Macros: Balance Protein, Carbs & Fats

 Protein

 Just as bricks and mortar are essential for building a strong house, protein is crucial for building and maintaining a strong body.
+If you're wondering whether you're getting enough, our guide on how protein supports weight loss breaks down the specifics.

 It's found in both animal and plant-based foods.
 Here's a breakdown of some excellent protein sources:

-Protein Source | Examples |
+| Protein Source | Examples |

-Animal Sources | |
+| Animal Sources | |

-Poultry | chicken breast, turkey breast, duck, cornish hen, |
+| Poultry | chicken breast, turkey breast, duck, cornish hen |

-Fish | salmon, tuna, cod, sardines, mackerel |
+| Fish | salmon, tuna, cod, sardines, mackerel |

-Dairy | greek yogurt, cottage cheese, milk, eggs, cheese |
+| Dairy | greek yogurt, cottage cheese, milk, eggs, cheese |

-Red Meat | lean beef, bison, lamb, pork tenderloin |
+| Red Meat | lean beef, bison, lamb, pork tenderloin |

-Plant-Based Sources | |
+| Plant-Based Sources | |

-Legumes | lentils, black beans, chickpeas, kidney beans |
+| Legumes | lentils, black beans, chickpeas, kidney beans |

-Soy Products | soybeans, tofu, edamame, tempeh |
+| Soy Products | soybeans, tofu, edamame, tempeh |

-Grains | amaranth, buckwheat, wild rice |
+| Grains | amaranth, buckwheat, wild rice |

-Seeds | hemp seeds, chia seeds, pumpkin seeds, sunflower seeds |
+| Seeds | hemp seeds, chia seeds, pumpkin seeds, sunflower seeds |

-Nuts | almonds, walnuts, cashews, pistachios, brazil nuts |
+| Nuts | almonds, walnuts, cashews, pistachios, brazil nuts |

 Carbohydrates

 Carbohydrates are essential for providing your body and brain with the fuel they need to function properly.
-Hence, energy.
 They're found in a wide variety of foods, and understanding the different types of carbohydrates can help you make healthier choices.

 Simple vs. Complex Carbohydrates

 Carbohydrates are classified into two main categories: simple and complex.
 The difference lies in their chemical structure and how quickly they are digested and absorbed by your body.
-Let’s take a look of this table.

-Simple Carbohydrates | Complex Carbohydrates | |
+| Simple Carbohydrates | Complex Carbohydrates | |

-Chemical Structure | Made up of one or two sugar molecules (monosaccharides or disaccharides) | Made up of long chains of sugar molecules (polysaccharides) |
+| Chemical Structure | Made up of one or two sugar molecules | Made up of long chains of sugar molecules |

-Digestion & Absorption | Digested quickly | Digested slowly |
+| Digestion & Absorption | Digested quickly | Digested slowly |

-Effect on Blood Sugar | Cause a rapid rise in blood sugar levels | Cause a gradual and sustained rise in blood sugar levels |
+| Effect on Blood Sugar | Cause a rapid rise in blood sugar levels | Cause a gradual and sustained rise in blood sugar levels |

-Fiber Content | Generally low in fiber | Often high in fiber |
+| Fiber Content | Generally low in fiber | Often high in fiber |

-Sources | Fruits, honey, table sugar, processed snacks, sugary drinks | Whole grains (brown rice, quinoa, oats, whole wheat bread), vegetables, legumes (beans, lentils) |
+| Sources | Fruits, honey, table sugar, processed snacks, sugary drinks | Whole grains (brown rice, quinoa, oats, whole wheat bread), vegetables, legumes |

-Impact on Energy Levels | Provide a quick burst of energy, often followed by an energy crash | Provide sustained energy levels |
+| Impact on Energy Levels | Provide a quick burst of energy, often followed by a crash | Provide sustained energy levels |

-Health Implications | Can contribute to weight gain, insulin resistance, and other health problems if consumed in excess | Promote satiety, digestive health, and stable blood sugar levels |
+| Health Implications | Can contribute to weight gain and insulin resistance if consumed in excess | Promote satiety, digestive health, and stable blood sugar levels |

 Fats